Duluth Student Resources

 Information Technology Systems & Services (ITSS)

-See Technology Resources for additional College of Pharmacy information.
+See Technology Resources for additional College of Pharmacy requirements and information.

 Counseling and Student Assistance

-Free, caring, and confidential counseling provided by a staff of professional counselors, psychologists, and supervised professionals-in-training.
-Also offers group counseling/support groups, anonymous on-line depression screening, and links to after hours and emergency facilities for mental health care.
+Free individual and group confidential counseling provided by a staff of professional counselors, psychologists, and supervised professionals-in-training.

 104 Health Services